shwetanavk/Railway-Reservation-System/README.md

 # Railway-Reservation-System
 To maintain DATABASE of trains, passenger and tickets using C language.
 Using file handling tools.

-TOTAL SCREENS IN THE PROJECT
-Overall , the project "Railway Reservation System" , will have following screens:
+The project "Railway Reservation System" , will have following screens:
 1. Main Screen
 2. View Trains
 3. Book Ticket